-Elmbridge Local Plan & Green Belt Review
+Local Plan & Green Belt Review - What Happenned in 2017

 There were approximately 3,800 responses to the Elmbridge Borough Council Strategic Options consultation on the Local Plan, which closed at the end of February.
 We hope you had your say regarding the proposal to remove two large areas of land in the Cobham, Stoke D'Abernon and Oxshott areas from the Green Belt and about other aspects of the draft Local Plan.

 The Council published a position paper in July, which is available here, and a summary of the consultation responses which you can read here.
 Further documents on the background and progress on this topic are available on Elmbridge’s Strategic Options consultation page.

 The Council has stated that: “The Government’s proposals to change national planning policy in areas could affect the approach taken by the Council in preparing its new Local Plan.
 In particular, the proposed changes to assessing housing needs and the introduction of tests as to when there are exceptional circumstances to amend Green Belt will require the Council to prepare additional studies.
 Therefore, the Council must await the details of the proposed consultations as featured in the Housing White Paper before moving forward.”

 Consultation on a more detailed Preferred Approach Local Plan is thus unlikely until early 2018.